If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….

 Dog Breed Classification: Herding Group

-Origins of the Briard
+Origins of the Briard Dog Breed

-They’re “presence” really only began to take a “foothold” in French life in around the 14th century where these dogs began to be commonly referred to as Chiens Berger de Brie or Shepherd dogs of Brie.
-It wasn’t until the early 1800’s that their name was shortened to Briard as they are known today.
+It is believed that Briard is a descendant of rough-coated sheepdogs portrayed in French art dating back to the 8th century.
+However, their ” presence ” only began to take a “foothold” in French life around the 14th century, when these dogs started to be commonly referred to as Chiens Berger de Brie or Shepherd dogs of Brie.
+It wasn’t until the early 1800s that their name was shortened to Briard, as they are known today.

 Early Briards…